MQKGitHub/Cyber-Defence-Frameworks/README.md

 - Learned what a Junior Security Analyst does day to day, including alert triage, using security tools, and escalating incidents.
 - Explored real SOC tasks like reviewing suspicious IPs, spotting attacker behaviour, and blocking threats.

 ### 🧱 Pyramid Of Pain
-- coming soon...
+- Learned how each tier of the Pyramid of Pain represents a different level of difficulty for attackers to change, from simple hash values to complex TTPs.
-- coming soon...
+- Gained insight into why targeting behaviours and tools, rather than just IOCs, is a more effective strategy for defenders.

 ### 🔗 Cyber Kill Chain
 - coming soon...